The Macabre True Stories Behind 33 Of The Worst Serial Killers Of All Time

 14 of 34

 Known as Russia’s “Red Ripper,” Andrei Chikatilo murdered up to 56 women and children between 1978 and 1990.
-Often, he would gouge his victim's eyes out, convinced that his image would be left on the eyes of the dead.
+Often, he would gouge his victims' eyes out, somehow convinced that his image would be left on the eyes of the dead.
 Ultimately, he was caught and executed in 1994.Georges DeKeerle/Sygma/Getty Images

 15 of 34

-One of the most infamous serial killers in history, Ted Bundy has been linked to more than 30 murders and rapes committed across the U.S. in the 1960s and '70s.
+One of the most infamous serial killers in history, Ted Bundy has been linked to at least 30 murders and rapes committed across the U.S. in the 1970s.
 And Bundy didn't stop when his victims were dead — he liked to decapitate them and have sex with their remains.
-This grisly murderer eluded law enforcement for years, even escaping a Colorado jail and going on to kill again.
-But finally, in 1978, a captured Bundy was sentenced to death.Bettmann/Contributor/Getty Images
+This grisly murderer eluded law enforcement for years, even escaping from custody twice and going on to kill again.
+But finally, in 1978, a captured Bundy was put behind bars for good.
+He was later executed by electric chair in 1989.Bettmann/Contributor/Getty Images

 16 of 34

-"Candy Man" Dean Corll terrorized Houston in the 1970s as he and two teenage accomplices raped and murdered no less than 28 teenage boys.
-Corll lured these victims into his van with candy, alcohol, and promises of parties, then forced them to write postcards to their families falsely saying they'd run away — before torturing and killing them.
-Eventually, the nightmare ended when one of Corll's accomplices, unwilling to kill anymore, stole his gun and shot him in the head.Wikimedia Commons
+"Candy Man" Dean Corll terrorized Houston in the 1970s as he and two teenage accomplices raped and murdered no less than 28 boys and young men.
+Corll lured these victims into his van with candy, alcohol, and promises of parties, then forced them to write postcards to their families falsely saying they'd ran away — before torturing and killing them.
+Eventually, the nightmare ended when one of Corll's accomplices, unwilling to kill anymore, stole his gun and shot him in the head in 1973.Wikimedia Commons

 17 of 34

-In 1918, Fritz Haarmann "The Vampire of Hanover" embarked on a series of 27 savage murders in Germany.
+In the early 1900s, Fritz Haarmann, "The Vampire of Hanover," embarked on a series of 27 savage murders in Germany.
 He cannibalized his victims, who were mostly young boys, by biting into their throats.
-And if the rumors are to be believed, he may even have sold some of their flesh on the black market as mincemeat.
-It took until 1924 before Haarmann was finally brought to justice and executed by guillotine.Wikimedia Commons
+And if the rumors are to be believed, he may even have sold some of their flesh as "pork" and "beef" to unsuspecting customers.
+It took until 1924 before Haarmann was finally apprehended.
+Soon afterward, he was executed by guillotine.Wikimedia Commons

 18 of 34